gcallah/BookReviews/morrison.md

 2021

+Prior to World War I, Great Britain was the clear leader of the international gold standard.
+But Britain went "off gold" to help pay for its war efforts by printing currency.
+While this may have helped to defeat Germany, it left open the question of what to do when the war ended.
+Should the new fiat currency regime be made permanent?
+(It seems this option was barely considered.)
+Should Britain return to the gold standard as it had operated before the war?
+Or should the opportunity be seized to develop a new version of the standard?

+The latter course was chosen, with the final decision resting with Winston Churchill.
+The result, as James Ashley Morrison describes in his book, "was a disaster" (4).
+The UK lost gold reserves, exports plunged, and unemployment soared.
+So how did this disaster come about?
+And could something have been done differrently to avoid it?

 Morrison makes a great deal of the fact that "the" gold standard meant very different things in different times and places.
 No doubt he is right about